klaute/homebridge-http-windspeed/README.md

 # homebridge-http-weatherstation

-This is a copy of http://github.com/epadillac/homebridge-http-lux.git Huge parts are also copied from homebridge-ws project on github.
+This is a copy of homebridge-ws project on github.

 Supports http weatherstation sensor devices on the Homebridge platform.
 Additional hardware required.
-This is a modified version of the https://github.com/metbosch/homebridge-http-temperature plugin.
+Only updated temperature, pressure, humidity, windspeed.
-This version only supports the weatherstation sensor.
-MAX speed is set to 10000 units.
+All other values will not changed.

 # Installation